 Relevant equality groups are able and expected to be part of the larger groups who requested the extended hours - e.g. students on courses, or EUSA.
-The policy will be reviewed and communicated back to the Schools of Education and Law.
+The policy will be reviewed and communicated back to the School of Law.
 All feedback from staff and students will be monitored for any issues relating to equality and diversity.

-Update 2016: No issues relating to equality and diversity have been identified.
+Update 2016: Communication carried out as above.
+No issues identified.
 We will continue to monitor all feedback and comments for any positive or negative impact on any of the 9 protected characteristics.